States PCS: Maharashtra GK Questions for MPSC Examinations

 Maharashtra government organized the National Workshop on Preparedness, Mitigation and Management of Heat Wave in Nagpur.
 The National Disaster Management Authority was the associate of the Maharashtra government to organize this event.
 The theme of the event was “Early Warning, Early Action from Heat Wave Management to Risk Reduction”.

-2. What was the theme of the 10th edition of the Regional GRIHA summit?
+2. What was the title of the second edition of the International Bus and Car show which was held in Mumbai?

 Show Answer